kishurag/ETH-BEGINNER-ASSESMENT/README.md

 Once the contract is deployed, you can interact with it.
 By clicking on "nameOfToken", you can retrieve "KISHAN" string.
 By clicking on "symbolOfToken", you can retrieve "KR" string.

-Click on mint dropdown icon and fill address and value, and click on transact icon.
+Click on minttoken dropdown icon and fill address and value, and click on transact icon.
 Once clicked, click on "totalSupply" to print the minted tokens.

-Now, click on burn dropdown icon and fill address and value, and click on transact icon.
+Now, click on burntoken dropdown icon and fill address and value, and click on transact icon.
 Once clicked, click on "totalSupply" to print the remaining tokens after burning.

 Help
 For any issues or common problems related to this contract, refer Solidity documentation on internet.